The acquiring of supplies or services by the federal government with appropriated funds through purchase or lease.

 A document outlining a government agency’s requirements and the criteria for the evaluation of offers.

-Counselors to America's Small Business is a 12,400-member volunteer association sponsored by the SBA.
+The Service Corps of Retired Executives (SCORE) is a 12,400-member volunteer association sponsored by the SBA.
 SCORE matches volunteer business-management counselors with present prospective small business owners in need of expert advice.

 A business smaller than a given size as measured by its employment, business receipts, or business assets.